Donate Sponsor

 You might think that catching parasites like ticks or fleas might not be a problem in cold weather, but they can still be found year-round.

 Although ticks are usually most active between March and October, some of them are around during the winter months and stay in damp places like woods or tall grass.
 If your cat goes outside, this is something to consider.
-As for fleas, they cannot survive in the cold and need warmth, so they can still spread in winter when we raise the temperature in our homes.
+As for fleas, they cannot survive in the cold and need warmth, but centrally heated homes provide them with enough warmth to stay active all year round. so they can still spread in winter when we raise the temperature in our homes.

-To protect your feline friend, we recommend discussing your cat’s lifestyle and individual risks with your vet, who can advise which treatment option is best for your cat.
+To protect your cat, we recommend discussing your cat’s lifestyle and individual risks with your vet, who can advise which treatment option is best for your cat.

 Can cats get colds?